-- Developing marketable skills and create contacts for future employment.
+- Developing marketable skills and creating contacts for future employment

-- Being a Featured Performer in 2 Cabaret Cafe events
+- Being a Featured Performer in a Cabaret Cafe event

 - Working directly with our resident staff, professional artists and specialists

-- Receiving complimentary tickets to performances and promo codes for family/friends to save
+- Receiving Complimentary tickets to performances and Coupon Codes for family/friends to save

 PMTC is seeking emerging and early career theatre professionals for this program.